 Eligible Uses

 Both planning and construction grants are available under the RCP program to address infrastructure barriers, reconnect communities, and improve quality of life.
 Eligible projects can include high-quality public transportation and infrastructure removal.
-Natural infrastructure, like linear parks and trails, roadway redesigns, complete street conversions, and main street revitalization, also qualify for funding.
+Green infrastructure, like linear parks and trails, roadway redesigns, complete street conversions, and main street revitalization, also qualify for funding.
+Natural features in transportation right-of-way or on surface transportation facilities are also eligible.

 Eligible Recipients